-Much controversy have been raised in the last few years with regards to aesthetic procedures for the female genitalia such as labiaplasty and vaginoplasty.
-Yet, Toronto and Yorkville patients are increasingly inquiring about feminine rejuvenation procedures, and demand has been steadily increasing.
+Much controversy has been raised in the last few years with regards to aesthetic procedures for the female genitalia such as labiaplasty and vaginoplasty.
+Yet, Toronto and Yorkville women are increasingly inquiring about feminine rejuvenation procedures, and demand has been steadily increasing.
 In the United States, ASAPS counted over 5,000 procedures performed in 2013, up 44% from the previous year.

 The increasing demands and the new aesthetic standards have been undoubtedly influenced by the film industry in Hollywood and the Internet.
 In a sense, the unattainable has been made ubiquitous.
 The anonymity of the Internet has also helped the discussion tremendously.

 I believe the popularity of both Brazilian waxing and thongs has also contributed to a boom in labiaplasty requests.
 From all this increased attention came the unfortunate new terms such as “Barbie vagina,” “designer vagina,” and “sex by design,” to quote various medias.

 Common chief complaints are that the labia are too big, asymmetrical, uncomfortable, darkly or asymmetrically pigmented, they bulge when wearing a swimsuit, they fold in during sexual intercourse, etc. Our common requests at Visage Clinic here in Toronto come from women of different age ranges:

 - 18- to 21-year-old women, who usually have a congenital asymmetry

 - 18- to 35-year-old women, with hairdressers, nursing students, doctors and lawyers being our more common patients

 - 40- to 65-year-old women, who are going through the perimenopausal period